 Is one better than the other?
 Not necessarily.
 They both have their advantages and disadvantages, as I’ve just listed.

 A lot of it comes down to personal preference.
 But you might ask, how do I know which one I prefer if I’ve never used them?
-Let me explain a bit deeper.
+So let me explain a bit deeper.

-In the long run, a fightstick has the advantage of providing better execution and accuracy.
-In addition, I’ve almost never had a fightstick (a good quality one) break down on me.
-Even if this happens, I can easily repair it as a fightstick can be modded and parts are abundant.
+In the long run, a fightstick can provide better execution and accuracy.
+In addition, I’ve rarely had a fightstick (a good quality one) break down on me.
+Even if this happens, I can easily repair it as a fightstick can be modded, and parts are abundant.

-So that means A fightstick is better right?
+So that means A fightstick is better.
 Well…..it depends.
-I actually still use a Fightpad from time to time, for example in Mortal Kombat and Injustice.
-I just find pulling off moves and combos more comfortable using a Fightpad as opposed to a Fightstick in these games.
-This is my personal preference, some might find using a Fightstick more comfortable for these games.
+I still use a Fightpad from time to time, for example, in Mortal Kombat and Injustice.
+I find pulling off moves and combos more comfortable using a Fightpad as opposed to a Fightstick in these games.
+Although this is my preference, some might find using a Fightstick more comfortable for these games.

-Still confused as to which one to get?
+I was still confused as to which one to get?
 Here’s my advice.
-If money is a factor, then, starting out, get a Fightpad.
-You can get one for as little as $20 so it’s not a huge investment.
+If money is a factor, then, starting, get a Fightpad.
+You can get one for as little as $20, so it’s not a huge investment.

 After you get good, then think about switching to a fightstick.
-If you think you’re good enough and don’t need a fightstick, then stick with the Fightpad.
+However, if you think you’re good enough and don’t need a fightstick, stick with the Fightpad.

-If, eventually, you do decide to go for a fightstick, buy a decent quality one.
+If you eventually decide to go for a fightstick, buy a decent-quality one.
 Try to avoid skimping out and buying a cheap fightstick.
-If you do have to buy a cheap one, swap out the parts for a good quality joystick and buttons.
+If you have to buy a cheap one, swap out the parts for a good-quality joystick and buttons.